Energy-based Surprise Minimization for Multi-Agent Value Factorization: Introduction

-Surprise minimization \cite{smirl} is a recent phenomenon observed in the case of single-agent RL methods which deals with environments consisting of spurious states.
+\textit{Surprise minimization} \cite{smirl} is a recent phenomenon observed in the case of single-agent RL methods which deals with environments consisting of spurious states.
 In the case of model-based RL \cite{mbrl}, surprise minimization is used as an effective planning tool in the agent's model \cite{smirl} whereas in the case of model-free RL, surprise minimization is witnessed as an intrinsic motivation \cite{surprise,surpmodeling} or generalization problem \cite{gen}.
-On the other hand, MARL does not account for surprise across agents as a result of which agents remain unaware of drastic changes in the environment \cite{role}.
+On the other hand, utilization of surprise minimization towards MARL has been limited as a result of which agents remain unaware of drastic changes in the environment \cite{role}.
 Thus, surprise minimization in the case of multi-agent settings requires attention from a critical standpoint.

 We introduce the Energy-based MIXer (EMIX), an algorithm based on QMIX which minimizes surprise utilizing the energy across agents.
 Our contributions are threefold; (1) EMIX introduces a novel surprise minimization technique across multiple agents in the case of multi-agent partially-observable settings.
-(2) EMIX highlights the first practical use of energy functions in MARL (to our knowledge) with theoretical guarantees and experiment validations of the energy operator.
-Lastly, (3) EMIX presents a novel technique for addressing overestimation bias across agents in MARL which, unlike previous single-agent methods \cite{maxmin}, do not rely on a computationally-expensive family of action value functions.
-When evaluated on a range of challenging StarCraft II scenarios \cite{smac}, EMIX demonstrates state-of-the-art performance for multi-agent surprise minimization by significantly improving the consistent performance of QMIX.
+(2) EMIX highlights a practical use of energy functions in MARL with theoretical guarantees and experiment validations of the energy operator.
+Lastly, (3) EMIX extends Maxmin Q-learning \cite{maxmin} addressing overestimation bias across agents in MARL.
+When evaluated on a range of challenging StarCraft II scenarios \cite{smac}, EMIX demonstrates consistently stable performance for multi-agent surprise minimization by improving the QMIX framework.
 Moroever, our ablation study highlights the necessity of our energy-based scheme and the need for elimination of overestimation bias in MARL.